Amazon Echo Dot with Clock

 - Can't cast from apps directly

-While I’m frequently surrounded by cool tech, I confess I’ve never used an Amazon Alexa powered speaker in my home until now.
+While I’m frequently surrounded by cool tech, I confess I’ve never used an Amazon Alexa powered speaker on a full time basis in my home — until now.
 That’s partly because I bought a Google Home first and have been on the Google Assistant train since then.
 Plus, when you’ve invested into the ecosystem, it’s tough to make the switch.